Günther von Reibnitz: After the war

-In the confusion towards the end of the war, Reibnitz managed to avoid being transferred, on the personal orders of Himmler, to the Dirlewanger special unit, and was able to find refuge with his old army regiment.
+In the confusion towards the end of the war, Reibnitz managed to avoid being transferred, on the personal orders of Himmler, to the SS-Sturmbrigade Dirlewanger, and was able to find refuge with his old army regiment.

 In May 1945, following the war's end, Reibnitz avoided captivity by Soviet forces and made his way to Bavaria.
 There he was detained by the US military, investigated and was eventually classified by the Appeals Tribunal for Upper Bavaria (14 May 1948) as a "nominal party member", "not a member of any organization condemned as criminal in the Nuremberg judgment" and "equivalent to a non-accused person".

 Reibnitz's second marriage ended in divorce in 1946.
 In 1950 his former wife moved with her children to Australia.
 Reibnitz lived first in Munich, where he worked in the fur trade and then in insurance.
 In 1950 he moved to South Africa to open his own insurance business.